chiragjn/rusty_competitive/README.md

 Just me trying to learn some rust by solving some competitive programming problems.
 Expect unoptimized non-idiomatic code.

-Code should work with rustc v1.4x with no external dependencies
+Most code should work with rustc v1.4x with `cargo t` and `cargo r`
+Most code runs with no external dependencies with a few exceptions